tencentyun/intlcloud-documents/product_new/管理与支持/账号相关/API文档/调用方式/签名方法_intl_en.md

 The generated signature string cannot be directly used as a request parameter and needs to be URL-encoded.
 For example, the signature string `0EEm/HtGRr/VJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s=` generated in the previous step should be encoded to `0EEm%2FHtGRr%2FVJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s%3D`.
 Therefore, the resulting request parameter for the `Signature` is `0EEm%2FHtGRr%2FVJXTAD9tYMth1Bzm3lLHz5RCDv1GdM8s%3D`, which will be used to generate the final request URL.

->!If you are sending a GET request, all parameters in the request need to be URL-encoded.
+>If you are sending a GET request, all parameters in the request need to be URL-encoded.
 Please note that some programming languages may offer automatic URL-encoding, and repeated encoding will cause signature verification failure.

 ## Authentication Failure
 The following errors may occur when authentication fails: